amazingyyc/Deep8/README.md

 # Deep8
-Deep8 is a head-only dynamic Deep Learning framework like Chainer and DyNet.
+Deep8 is a dynamic Deep Learning framework like Chainer and DyNet.

 ## A simple Demo